rohan-g0re/Leetcode/Neetcode/Trees/6_lowest_common_ancestor_BT_&_BST.md

             return left; // Both found in left, or only left found
         }
         else{
-            // handles both cases -->
+            // handles the case where both are NOT null --> which means that both are on subtrees below

-            //     1. left and right null
+            // in such case we need the root itself bcoz this would SURELY BE THE FIRST TIME THIS HAS HAPPENED -->
-            //     2. both NOT null
+            // which means this root is the actual answer

             return root;
         }